vishucs50/yelp-camp/README.md

 - Flash messages for alerts and notifications -Sanitation of HTML and JS using express-mongo-sanitize

+## Usage
+- Visit the homepage to browse campgrounds.
+- Register or log in to create an account.
+- Add new campgrounds by filling out the submission form.
+- View campground details, including location on the map.
+- Post reviews and comments on campgrounds.
+- Manage your campgrounds and reviews through your profile.

 ## Technologies
 - Backend: Node.js, Express.js
 - Database: MongoDB, Mongoose